Koopssus: Equipment

+When the unit was formed, the operators adopted a pixelated camouflage uniform, it is inspired by the Malvinas-pattern camouflage.
 The Koopssus operators equipped with their designated weaponry such as HK416, SIG516, SIG MCX, DSAR-15P or any designated weapon and equipment from each of their relevant unit they came from (Sat-81 Gultor Kopassus, Denjaka, Bravo Detachment 90) to be used for specific missions.

 Reactions

 The speaker of the House of Representatives, Bambang Soesatyo, said he hoped that the formation of Koopssus would also strengthen the monitoring of cyberspace.

 According to Air Chief Marshal Hadi Tjahjanto, the establishment of the unit is an implementation of the 11 Priority Programs, a military program to deal with a spectrum of threats.